Safuya/Tclmessing/README.md

 # Tclmessing
-Messing about with various Tcl bits to improve
+Messing about with various Tcl bits to improve my scripting.